layabox/LayaAir/README.md

 - Multi language development support

-Build your HTML5 application from ActionScript 3, TypeScript and JavaScript project.
+You can build your game from TypeScript,JavaScript and ActionScript3.0(Will be discard in the future).

 - Multi target platform support